Soundoverlord93/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Utility/Get-Error.md

 ## SYNOPSIS

-Gets and displays the most recent error messages from the current session.
+Gets and displays the most recent error messages from the current session(Powershell 7 version only).

 ## SYNTAX